What Is A Mortgage Loan Term, And Which Option Is Best For You?

 What Determines A Mortgage Loan Term?

 The term length available to you will depend on what your lender offers as well as individual borrower requirements.
 To determine the loan term you qualify for, your lender will examine your credit score, debt-to-income (DTI) ratio and other factors.
-Because short-term loans are riskier for lenders, most lenders have more stringent requirements for borrowers seeking this type of mortgage loan.

-Why Is Loan-Term Length Important?
+Why Is Loan Term Length Important?

 Before you take out a home loan, it may be a good idea to play around with a mortgage amortization calculator to ensure you have a thorough understanding of how your loan will work.

-The chart below breaks down the monthly mortgage payments and total interest costs for the same loan amount over different loan-term lengths.
+The chart below breaks down the monthly mortgage payments and total interest costs for the same loan amount over different loan term lengths.
 We used a loan amount of $200,000 with an interest rate of 6%.

-Monthly Mortgage Payment |
+Term Length | Monthly Mortgage Payment | Total Interest Paid |

 15-Year |